 You genuinely can serve these however you want.
 If you want additional customization you can serve with salsa and regular sour cream.

 For baking, any oven safe dish will work but I recommend mini Cast Iron Pans.
 They are by no means necessary but they’re super cute and you can argue as much as you want but pretty food always tastes better.

 I’ve talked about them before, but my Lodge 6 1/2 inch cast irons are perfect for these.
-They can be found here (Canada) (US).
-They’re not cheap but they’re reasonably priced and I’ve gotten way more use out of them than I initially expected.
+They can be found on Amazon or most home and kitchen stores.
+They’re not cheap but they’re still reasonably priced and I’ve gotten way more use out of them than I initially expected.